The Lath House as a “Afternoon Tea Resort” (1910)

 Southern California “Date Shake

 Medjool dates come from palm trees.
 Southern California is covered with palm trees.
-In the 1960’s -1980’s, little shake shacks were popular on the sand in Newport Beach & Laguna Beach.
-Here are some other ingredients you could add to this shake or smoothie: banana, kosher salt, almonds, walnuts, peanut or almond butter, or coffee.
+In the 1960’s -1980’s, little shake shacks were popular on the sand in Newport Beach & Laguna Beach, CA. Here are some other ingredients you could add to this shake or smoothie: banana, pinch of kosher salt, almonds or almond butter, walnuts, peanut butter, or coffee.

 4 ( 3 oz.) pitted Medjool dates, chopped